The health benefits of Turmeric

-Practitioners in Traditional Chinese Medicine and Ayurveda have been prescribing turmeric for centuries, knowing the power of turmeric benefits.
+Practitioners in Traditional Chinese Medicine and Ayurveda have been prescribing turmeric for centuries.
+They know the power of turmeric benefits.
 Over 10,000 peer-reviewed studies exist examining its effectiveness for a huge number of issues.
 All these thanks to all the wonderful turmeric benefits.

 Turmeric side effects are rare and mostly limited.
 Pregnant women should not take turmeric.
-It may induce uterine contractions, but most others should be able to safely take recommended doses.
+It may induce uterine contractions.
+Most others should be able to safely take recommended doses.
 Pay attention to any possible side effects and discuss them with your naturopath or integrative practitioner.

-Although using turmeric frequently in your cooking is a great way to take advantage of the spice (particularly with healthy fats and black pepper), turmeric only contains about three percent absorbable curcumin in the powdered form used in food.
-You want to consider taking it in our essential oil form that contains up to 95 percent curcuminoids.
-You can cook with it if you like and take it internally by putting 2 drops in a vegetable capsule daily.
+Using turmeric frequently in your cooking is a great way to take advantage of the spice.
+However, turmeric only contains about three percent absorbable curcumin in the powdered form used in food.
+You want to consider taking it in our essential oil form.
+It contains up to 95 percent curcuminoids.
+You can cook with it and take it internally by putting 2 drops in a vegetable capsule daily.

-Ready to get your bottle of the highest quality of Turmeric essential oil?
+Ready to get your bottle of the highest quality of Turmeric essential oil and reap all the health benefits?
 Click here to get it right now!